nils-mathieu/piscine-rust/module-02.md

 ```

 Let's create a simple datastructure.
 Create a `struct` representing a 2D point, which itself
 describes the position of an object in 2D space.
-The created type should be named `Point`.
+The created type must be named `Point`.
 The
 fields of `Point` must be accessible using the `.x`/`.y` syntax.

 Your type has to implement the following associated functions: